yilundu/generals_a3c/README.md

 ## Policy Bot Training

+We can train a policy network to play the game of generals by training a bot to predict both start and end locations.

 To train policy network use the following code:
 ```
 usage: policy_trainer.py [-h] [--on-gpu ON_GPU] [--num-epochs NUM_EPOCHS]